Records of prime ministers of the United Kingdom: In office without a general election

+Andy Burnham as the incumbent has also yet to face the electorate.

 PMs who served from (or later entered) the House of Lords

 John Russell was unique in serving one entire term at Downing Street as Commons MP, when known as Lord John Russell (as younger son of a Duke of Bedford) in 1846–1852, and his second and last entirely as a member of the Lords as the 1st Earl Russell in 1865–1866, having been raised to the peerage between terms in 1861.

 Without counting Lord Russell, eighteen prime ministers served their entire terms from the House of Lords where they were already members.
 In the following chronological list, those PMs who never served in the House of Commons during their political career are marked with an asterisk (*):